 The process here is much the same as the first crawl, but with a small difference.
 Here is our three-step process:

 You can either use the list of AMP URLs discovered from the first crawl or use another source, such as your log files or web analytics (filtering for URLs that contain a pattern such as /amp/ or /amp.html or amp.domain.com).

 In general, you want the canonical link on the AMP URL to:

 This way all the signals a search engine might use for indexing and ranking can be aggregated correctly.
 Search engines haven’t yet said non-canonical URLs shouldn’t link to AMP URLs.
 But AMP URLs should have a canonical link and it would make the most sense for that link to point to an indexable URL.

 For this step, we used a process similar to checking whether your canonical tags contradict your internal linking.

 We expect all AMP URLs to deliver a 200 status code.
 Websites change, of course, so that may not always be the case.
 The process above will help you identify cases where the status code changed unintentionally.

 If you have eliminated your base URLs, then we’d expect the AMP URLs to give the same response code as their base.
 By eliminating base URLs, we mean:

 Most methods of crawling URLs should be delivering the HTTP status code, so you should have this information as a result of your earlier crawls meant to QA the AMP HTML discovery.

 While it’s great that you’ve published your AMP URLs and verified they are discoverable, there is more to do.
 Are they being crawled?
 Are they getting traffic?
-We’ve developed an in-depth resource for accessing and analyzing AMP data using Botify.

 Please share your comments below about your experience with publishing AMP HTML pages.
 What troubles have you encountered and how did you resolve them?
 How do you monitor their performance?
 What use cases did we miss here?